farhannorth/ignite/README.md

 ##### Adding the sync folder to be used with new installs
 * Confirm the sync directory in settings.php.
 This should be done in the sites/default/settings.php file.
-Example: `$settings['config_sync_directory'] = '../config/sync';`
+Example:

-* Export configuration ( drush config:export)
+`$settings['config_sync_directory'] = '../config/sync';`
-* Add the existing-config option to site-install in scripts/build.sh `CMD="site:build -D existing_config"`
+* Export configuration ( `drush config:export`)
-* Run ./scripts/build.sh to test
+* Run `./scripts/build.sh` to test

 ##### Development Settings
-* The `./web/sites/example.mcdev/settings.local.php` contains settings for customizing the development environment.
+* The `./web/sites/default/settings.local.php` file contains settings for customizing the development environment.
 This disables Drupal's built in caching and additionally activates sites/development.services.yml for further customizing the development environment.
 * Visit: https://www.drupal.org/node/2598914 for more details on disabling caching for local development.

 ##### Drush commands you should know